 - Mike, 72 years old wrote that he was diagnosed with which is a condition in which one or more of the fingers are abnormally bent, and fascia, which is an abnormal thickening and tightening of the normally elastic tissue beneath the skin of the palm and fingers.
 After consuming Chaga, the symptoms abated noticeably.
 He now can open a jar or bottle without dropping it because of the soft grip.

 He stated that we should add this to the long list of the benefits of Chaga.

 The Bottom Line

 To wrap it up, this was the list of the benefits of Chaga.
-But we wanted to show you more, because when you consider taking Chaga, you should see the big picture and not just a list without explanation.
+But we wanted to show you more because when you consider taking Chaga, you should see the big picture and not just a list without explanation.

 Chaga is quite safe but like anything is this world, there are some cautions that you should not ignore.
-When you read medicinal texts, always keep your mind skeptical and don’t forget the importance of doctors and science.
+When you read medicinal texts, always keep your mind skeptical and don’t forget the importance of doctors and scientists.
 If you have your own testimonials, side-effects or questions, feel free to contact us here.

 - Chaga Tea & Recipes